harshp77/Tumor-semantic-segmentation/README.md

 #### By Harsh Pandey and Subhanshu Arya

 ## Introduction
+Accurate segmentation of organs-at-risks (OARs) is the key step for efficient planning of radiation therapy for kidney tumor treatment.
+In this project, we use the UNet architecture to segment kidney, which will aid in image-guided radiation therapy (IGRT).
+MONAI is being used to load the three-dimensional data.
+And PyTorch for subsequent data training and testing.
+The UNet architecture used for training is described below:

 > Enabling remote communities for better healthcare monitoring, aiding inexperienced radiologists